 Stomach polyps are masses of cells that form on the inside lining of your stomach.
 Stomach polyps, also called gastric polyps, are rare.

-Stomach polyps typically don't cause any signs or symptoms.
-Stomach polyps are most often discovered by accident, such as when your doctor is examining you for some other reason.
+Stomach polyps usually don't cause any signs or symptoms.
+The polyps are most often discovered when your doctor is examining you for some other reason.

-If your doctor discovers you have stomach polyps, treatment advice is determined by the type of stomach polyps you have.
-Most stomach polyps don't become cancerous, but certain types may increase your risk of stomach cancer in the future.
-For this reason, some stomach polyps are removed and others may not require treatment.
+Most stomach polyps don't become cancerous, but certain types can increase your risk of stomach cancer in the future.
+For this reason, some stomach polyps are removed and others are not treated.

 Stomach and pyloric valve